Mark-Hopkins-at-Williams/csci-121/README.md

 for students in CS (and math) classes.
-These spaces are often populated with other students working on similar coursework (and sometimes upperclassfolk who can answer your questions), and these rooms are conveniently on the same hallway as all the CS Professor’s offices.
+These spaces are often populated with other students working on similar coursework (and sometimes upperclassfolk who can answer your questions), and these rooms are conveniently on the same hallway as some of the CS professors' offices.

 ## First steps